 You see, we’ve known each other for more than half a century.
-Pat (oh, right…Patrick) is my oldest pal; we grew up a block from each other and have spent years chasing golf balls and trout in each other’s company.
-Patrick and Joe grew up attending the same Catholic church.
-But I knew and liked Joe a great deal in high school.
+Pat (as I call him) is my oldest pal; we grew up a block from each other and have spent years chasing golf balls and trout in each other’s company.
+Pat and Joe grew up attending the same Catholic church.
+But I got to know and like Joe in high school.

-To look at us, you might think we’re just three old dudes swapping war stories in a booth.
+To look at us, you might think we’re just three old geezers telling war stories in a booth.

 Technically speaking, I suppose we are “old” guys, though none of us thinks of ourselves that way in the slightest.

-What a banner year it was: The Korean War ended and Dwight Eisenhower became president.
-Hillary — the mountaineer, that is — reached the summit of Everest.
+What a banner year it was: Dwight Eisenhower became president and the Korean War ended.
+Hillary — the mountaineer — reached the summit of Everest.
 Elizabeth II was crowned Queen of England.
 Gas cost 20 cents per gallon.
 The first Corvette went on sale.
 Albert Schweitzer won the Nobel Prize.
 From Here to Eternity was the top Hollywood movie.
-Ian Fleming published his first James Bond novel.
+Ian Fleming published his first James Bond novel, Casino Royale.
 Mickey Spillane was the king of crime fiction.

-Our mothers, bless their sweet suburban hearts – classic housewives of the 1950s – knew exactly what they were doing giving us simple 1950-ish names like Joe, Pat and Jimmy, names that fit us like a pair of Buster Brown shoes, names from a Mickey Spillane novel or a Burt Lancaster movie.
+Our mothers, bless their hearts — suburban housewives of the 1950s — knew what they were doing giving us simple 1950s names like Joe, Pat and Jimmy, names that fit us like a pair of Buster Brown shoes, names from a Mickey Spillane novel or a Burt Lancaster movie.

 I’m guessing nobody these days names their kid Joe, Pat or Jimmy.
 Not when you’ve got so many exotic choices like Brendan, Rupert or Hamish floating around in the Millennial baby pool.
 Just to be sure what I’m talking about, I looked up the most popular male names for millennial babies in 2020.

 Michael, Christopher, Matthew and Joshua are actually the top Millennial male names for 2020.
-Daniel ranks fifth.
+Daniel comes in fifth.

 That’s four Biblical names shy of a Christian baseball team.
-With a starting lineup like that, you could almost write your own Old Testament — if Millennials bothered to go to church anymore.
+With a starting lineup like that, you could almost write your own New Testament — if Millennials bothered to go to church anymore.

 Joe’s the only one of us who has achieved exalted granddad stature.
-He and wife Liz have two g-babes, in fact.
-One’s in Durham, the other Asheville.
+He and wife Liz have two, in fact.
+One’s in Durham, the other, Asheville.
 They go see them all the time and who can blame them for that?
 If I had grandbabies somewhere within shouting distance I’d burn up the highway just to make a proud and happy fool of myself every dang weekend.

-Truthfully, t’s rather amazing how quickly this age-thing happened.
-Once upon a time, 67 sounded positively ancient to our carefree, youthful ears — one bus stop shy of the boneyard, as Mickey Spillane might say.
+Truthfully, it’s rather amazing how quickly this happened.
+Once upon a time, 67 sounded positively ancient to our youthful ears — one bus stop shy of the boneyard, as Mickey Spillane might say.